Car service

 I am not doing the Kilometers

-Which should I go by Kilometers travelled or Months since last service?
+Which should I go by, Kilometers travelled or Months since the last service?

-mazda service scheduleIf you look at your vehicles logbook you will see the servicing schedule and you will see it is laid out in either 6-month intervals or 12-month intervals each of these intervals are accompanied by a Km distance.
+mazda service scheduleIf you look at your vehicle's logbook, you will see the servicing schedule, and you will see it is laid out in either 6-month intervals or 12-month intervals.
+A Km distance accompanies each of these intervals.

-So the question of which one do we follow exists, after all if the car is sitting at home not doing much travel, surely it isn’t wearing out…..
+So the question of which one do we follow exists, after all, if the car is sitting at home not doing much travel, indeed it isn't wearing out…..

 Well the vehicle manufacturers decide on the service intervals, in fact it is a condition of your warranty and your responsibility to maintain the schedule.

-“Manufacturers do not have to honour a warranty and ACCC can't force them to if you haven't maintained it as per their conditions”
+"Manufacturers do not have to honour a warranty, and the ACCC can't force them to if you haven't maintained it as per their conditions."

 The most common set of conditions are,

-So the vehicle sitting at home is still turning over the calendar, regardless of the km travelled.
+So, the vehicle sitting at home is still turning over the calendar regardless of the kilometres travelled.

-To our knowledge whilst some manufacturers have extended their warranty periods during the crisis, they have not changed their warranty conditions when it comes to vehicle servicing intervals.
+To our knowledge, whilst some manufacturers extended their warranty periods during the crisis, they have not changed their warranty conditions regarding vehicle servicing intervals.

-So the month equation is important and remains in play.
+So, the month equation is essential and remains in play.

 One way to look at servicing is,

-If you were to go on a holiday, you woulRoller coaster inspection ad expect the plane you intend on travelling on to be serviced properly and regularly, your car is no different,
+If you were to go on a holiday, you woulRoller coaster inspection ad expect the plane you intend on travelling on to be serviced regularly and adequately; your car is no different,

-(there is certainly more vehicles on the road than planes in the air.)
+(there are certainly more vehicles on the road than planes in the air.)

-If you were to hop on a roller coaster you would naturally expect it to be well serviced and regularly inspected and maintained.
+If you were to hop on a roller coaster, you would expect it to be well-serviced and regularly inspected and maintained.

-The Police, the Government, Insurance companies and the remainder of road users also expect that your vehicle is safe and properly maintained.
+The Police, the Government, Insurance companies and the remainder of road users also expect that your vehicle is safe and adequately maintained.

-A lack of maintenance can not only be expensive, but in some cases disastrous.
+A lack of maintenance can be expensive and, in some cases, disastrous.

 Most vehicles see a mechanic for servicing 1-2 times per year, this ensures they operate correctly for you when required and also safely, for your family and others.